JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 2. Triple Deadline For Everything
 Project estimation or work estimations of any kinda must be 3x what you initially think, no exceptions.
 Things will always take longer than expected, since often you don't know what is required until you do that actual work.

 Additionally, security reviews need to be scoped initially.
-Some times, there's be an item that you might not fully understand how large it is?
-You need to treat some of these cases is consultanting pentest, with a scope, accounts, walkthroughs, dedicated testing time, app needs to be completed.
+Sometimes, there'll be an review that you might not fully understand how large it is.
+You need to treat some of these cases like consulting pentests, with a scope, accounts, walkthroughs, dedicated testing time, app needs to be completed...

-Resist the urge to just say, Yes.
-It sometimes may seem easier to just say yes to someone, so they'll go away momentarily but that's debt you're taking on.
-That's finance debt that will build interest and you'll have to pay it down while it gouges you.
+Consulting security reviews have a clearly defined scope and dedicated timebox for work.
+You're protect in a fashion from over work.
+But product engineering security reviews, unless you're part of the pentest team, has no scoped.
+And if it's a giant platform, doing comprehensive security review while juggling other projects makes doing a thorough review difficult.
+These types of review needs to be fully scoped out.

 #### 3. Work Backlog Depression
 If i don't make consistent contribution to this backlog, I notice my mood starts to get a little depressed.
 PTO is your safety net.
 When work starts stacking up and stress is increasing, book PTO immediately.
 The PTO should be 2 weeks to clear stuck items on the backlog, once a year.
 Anything less than 2 weeks is much less effective.